chel6/Qiaoxue_Luan_CompareMedals/README.md

 # Medals Compare - Python
 ===========================

-## This page is built to analyze the Medals of Winter Olympics.
+## This page is built to analyze the Medals of Winter Olympics 1924-2014.

 ## Description